section-engineering-education/engineering-education/content/articles/encrypting-and-decrypting-using-rijndael-key-in-c#/index.md

 Lastly, decryption conducts the stream transformation and generates the encryption streams.
 Data is written to the stream, and an encrypted byte is returned from the memory stream.

 ### Asymmetric and symmetric encryption
-Here we will be contrasting asymmetric and symmetric encryption:
+Here we will contrast asymmetric and symmetric encryption:

 1. Small ciphertext is used in the symmetric key, while the asymmetric process requires a larger ciphertext than the file used.
 2. The size of data used in symmetric encryption carries extensive data size, whereas small data are employed in asymmetric encryption.